madixson/DogsvsCats_4380Project/README.md

   * The training was stopped after 20 epochs.
 This was a pre-determined value, but early stopping techniques can be used to stop the training when the validation loss does not improve after a certain number of epochs.

 * VGG16:
-  * The training took 20 epochs, where each epoch represents one full pass through the training data.
+  * The training took 10 epochs, where each epoch represents one full pass through the training data.

 * ResNet:
-  * The training took 20 epochs, where each epoch represents one full pass through the training data.
+  * The training took 10 epochs, where each epoch represents one full pass through the training data.
+  * The ResNet50 model started with a lower accuracy of 0.6096 and ended with an accuracy of 0.6855.
+  * The ResNet50 model had fluctuating accuracy and loss values throughout its training
-  * The training loss decreased and the accuracy increased with each epoch.
-The validation loss and accuracy showed a similar trend.
-Overall, the training
+  * The validation accuracy for the ResNet50 model was relatively stable throughout its training

 ### Performance Comparison